snitch-org/snitch/README.md

 ### Reporters

 By default, _snitch_ will report the test results to the standard output, using its own report format.
 There are two ways you can override this:
- - Register a new reporter with `REGISTER_REPORTER(...)` and select it from the command line.
+ - Register a new reporter with `REGISTER_REPORTER(...)` and select it from the command-line.
 This is more flexible as you can change which reporter to use without re-compiling, but it requires a bit more boilerplate.
 See [Registering a new reporter](#registering-a-new-reporter).
-A list of standard reporters is provided with *snitch* and enabled by default; see [Built-in reporters](#built-in-reporters).
+A list of standard reporters is provided with _snitch_ and enabled by default; see [Built-in reporters](#built-in-reporters).
  - Override the default reporter by directly supplying your own callback function to the test registry.
 This is simpler but requires [using your own main function](#using-your-own-main-function), and is only a good option if the reporter never needs to change.
 See [Overriding the default reporter](#overriding-the-default-reporter).

 In both cases, the core of the reporter is its "report" callback function.
 It is a `noexcept` function, taking two arguments: